bedops/bedops/docs/content/performance.rst

 Foo bar baz!

-.. |note_png| image:: assets/note.png
+.. |note_png| image:: ../assets/note.png
-.. |intersect_note| replace:: replacement

-It is our understanding that the BEDTools' intersectBed program was modified to accept (optionally) sorted data for improved performance some time after these results were published.
+.. |intersect_note| replace:: It is our understanding that the BEDTools' ``intersectBed`` program was modified to accept (optionally) sorted data for improved performance some time after these results were published.

-A more recent study suggests bedops --intersect still has better memory and running time performance characteristics than recent versions of BEDTools.
+A :ref:`more recent study <independent_testing>` suggests ``bedops --intersect`` still has better memory and running time performance characteristics than recent versions of BEDTools.